-We examine a panel of CEO compensation data on 1,440 S&P 1500 firms in 2006-2018 and find that: 1) Generalist CEOs' pay is more aggressively benchmarked; 2) Veteran and owner CEOs receive or resort to less benchmarking; and 3) Boards with more outside directors, more busy, and less veteran directors rely more on benchmarking.
-These findings support the contention that beyond retention purposes, benchmarking CEO compensation also serves the cautiousness and reputational concerns of directors and helps overcome some information gaps (resolved when the CEO and the Board are better acquainted).
+We examine a panel of CEO compensation data on 1,440 S&P 1500 firms in 2006-2018 and find that: 1) Veteran and owner CEOs receive or resort to less benchmarking; and 2) Boards with more outside directors and busier directors rely more on benchmarking.
+These findings demonstrate potential inefficiencies in benchmarking: beyond retention purposes, benchmarking CEO compensation also serves the cautiousness and reputational concerns of directors and helps overcome some information gaps.